AliChoukatli/CyberShield-Enterprise/05_Zero_Trust_&_Security_Hardening/Documentation/07_LAPS_Sentinel_Integration.md

-# 🚨 LAPS Integration with Microsoft Sentinel
+# 🚨 LAPS Integration with Microsoft Sentinel: Monitoring and Detection Guide

-# 🎯 Objective
+## Introduction

+Local Administrator Password Solution (LAPS) improves endpoint security by automatically managing local administrator passwords on Windows devices.
+However, monitoring the activities related to the LAPS-managed accounts—such as password retrieval, manual password rotation, and local sign-ins—is essential to detect potential misuse or unauthorized access.

-This guide explains how to monitor and detect sensitive operations related to the `LAPS_Admin` account using Microsoft Sentinel.
-Key activities include:
+This guide explains how to enable audit logging, collect relevant security events, and create detection rules in Microsoft Sentinel to monitor the `LAPS_Admin` account activities effectively.
+By integrating LAPS with Microsoft Sentinel, security teams gain real-time visibility and enhanced threat detection capabilities for local admin account operations.

-- Retrieval of the local admin password via Intune
-- Manual rotation of the local admin password
-- Local sign-in using the `LAPS_Admin` account
+---

+## Objective

+This guide aims to empower security and IT administrators to:

+- Enable advanced audit policies that track key LAPS-related activities on endpoints.
+- Collect and ingest critical security event logs into Microsoft Sentinel for centralized monitoring.
+- Create and deploy detection rules to identify suspicious or unauthorized use of the `LAPS_Admin` account.
+- Set up alerting and visualization tools to improve incident response and governance around local admin account usage.

+Following this process will strengthen your organization’s security posture by detecting and responding to risky activities involving local administrator accounts managed through LAPS.

 ---